Melendiz River

 It is formed by the merging of springs and streams from the skirts of Melendiz Mountain.
-The catchment area (basin) is 565.2 km².
+The catchment area (basin) is 565.2 km^{2}.
 The annual average flow in Selime Village is 72.99 hm³.
 The flow decreases in summer and increases with spring rains.
 Since it is fed from sources, it does not dry completely in summer.
 Its length is 60 km.
 The flow coefficient is 0.141.
 In the permeable terrain with Tuff, the majority of precipitation does not appear to run off.

 Geography

 The Melendiz River stream originates from Melendiz Mountain, nearby Mount Hasan in Sultan Pinari, Çiftlik, Niğde.
 It then flows into the Ihlara Valley, passing by villages such as Ihlara, Ilısu, Selime, the archaeological site of Aşıklı Höyük, and cuts through the heart of Aksaray city, splitting Aksaray into North-West and South-East.
 On the way, it creates the Mamasun Reservoir.